 16/14 Subway / SRT Rule Book Refresher / Requalification Training is said to be an annual occurrence.
 However, there has been a 6 month Grace Period permitted.
 The frequency and content of the Rule Book Requalification is the responsibility of the Manager - Training Department (by Rule - Appendix B, TTC Policy / Instruction, Procedure B.5.0.9) and not determined by the Management Teams of those employees who require the requalification.
-APTA recommends efforts be made to establish the warranted frequency of N/A J. DiBiase, Head of Training and Development 6/18/2015 16/15 requalification and adhere to that frequency There is no "advanced" training provided for those required to set up work zones or providing protection as watchman (related to section 6 of the TTC Subway / SRT Rule Book 2011).
+APTA recommends efforts be made to establish the warranted frequency of require the requalification.
+The established practice is 1 year with a 6 month grace period (18 months) & must be enforced by all Department Heads.
+N/A J. DiBiase, Head of Training and Development 6/18/2015 16/15 requalification and adhere to that frequency There is no "advanced" training provided for those required to set up work zones or providing protection as watchman (related to section 6 of the TTC Subway / SRT Rule Book 2011).
 Although for those who have particular technical responsibilities, for example, work on the conductor rail, the training for the role does include more training on setting up worksites.
 But this is not required, as such, to set up a work site.
 It was noted by an employee (although 5 years ago) that after only 3 weeks at work with the TTC, he was put in charge of providing a safety for a college placement student in the live track environment.
 The On-the-Job Training (OJT) that does occur is not documented in any manner.
 APTA recommends adopting industry On Track Safety standards.
 A Track Level Safety Steering Committee has been established & is being led by Mike Palmer, DCOO.
 Training & Development is part of this Committee.
-Work is underway in to develop & deliver competency based ; J. DiBiase, Head of Training and Development in conjunction with Mike Palmer, DCOO
+Work is underway in to develop & deliver competency based training based on roles & responsibilities while at track level.
+J. DiBiase, Head of Training and Development in conjunction with Mike Palmer, DCOO